helio-fm/helio-sequencer/Docs/getting-started.md

 Often, you only need one tempo for the whole song - for that, pick *"Set one tempo"* menu item in the tempo track menu, or project refactoring menu.

+*Tip: use `Shift +` and `Shift -` hotkeys to shift tempo tracks 1 BPM up or down.
+In the pattern roll it affects all selected tempo tracks, in the piano roll it affects all tempo tracks.*

 ### Mute and solo

 Individual clips can be muted via the `M` hotkey or the context menu in the pattern roll.